 - Amount being requested from grant

-- Indicate which of the four themes: career exploration, leadership development, promotion of social justice, service to the community is/are being met (explanation of how the theme is being met should be included in the documentation).
+- Indicate which of the four themes: career exploration, leadership development, promotion of social justice, service to the community is/are being met and how that theme will develop the student/group

 - A detailed budget, which includes a projected expense report, summary of organization and/or individual contributions, and a listing of all fundraising activities to date

 - If you are presenting research at a conference, please include confirmation that the faculty member who lead/supervised this research is aware and agrees to the research being presented

 The grant committee may deny a request if the conference is deemed to be a predatory conference.
 Predatory conferences often charge a high fee and provide little to no content or services when the participants arrive and/or have a history of canceling parts or whole days of the conference.